Leftover salmon and rice, with veggies comes together to make an easy Salmon Fried Rice recipe. A quick meal you can whip up in just 20 minutes!

 Instructions

 - Add the leftover rice in an even layer.
 Cook, without stirring, 2 to 3 minutes, or until the bottom becomes slightly crispy.
-Add the cauliflower rice, frozen peas and carrots, continue to cook, stirring occasionally, 2 to 3 minutes, or until combined.
+Then add the cauliflower rice, frozen peas and carrots, continue to cook, stirring occasionally, 2 to 3 minutes, or until combined.

-- With a spoon or spatula, push the rice to one side of the skillet.
-Crack the eggs onto the other side of the skillet or wok.
+- With a spoon or spatula, push the rice and veggie mixture to one side of the skillet.
+Crack 2 eggs onto the other side of the skillet.
 Cook, constantly stirring the egg, until cooked through.
 Mix the rice, cauliflower and egg to thoroughly combine.
-Stir in the soy sauce and sesame oil.
+Stir in the tamari sauce and sesame oil.

 - Gently fold in the flaked salmon and toss.
 Serve immediately garnished with scallion greens and sesame seeds.